jwteeba/SimpleLinearRegression/README.md

 # Problem

-train this simple linear regression model to understand the correlations between numbers
+Train this simple linear regression model to understand the correlations between numbers

-of years of experience of an employee in a companies and their respective salary.
+of years of experience of employee in companies and their respective salary.

 # Dataset
 Employee salary and years of experience